Coder-Takshil/TackyGaming6/README.md

-- 👋 Hi, I’m @TackyGaming6
+- 👋 Hi, I’m @CoderTacky (Takshil Mistry)
-- 👀 I’m interested in Linux and repairing my linux
+- 👀 I’m interested in Linux and and scrcpy repairing my linux
 - 🌱 I’m currently learning java batch bash
 - 💞️ I’m looking to collaborate on computers
 - 📫 How to reach me noreply.securegbot@gmail.com